 4 The legal issue relates to the question of whether odious debts (however this category may be defined) should be recognized as an exception to the normal rule of public international law that all governments "succeed to" the rights and obligations of their predecessors, however different in form and philosophy the two governmental regimes may be.
 This debate is quite vigorous.
-The protagonists occasionally -- and prematurely -- proclaim victory.
-For example, the following the odious debt concept argue that the definitional and practical hurdles it faces (for example, what are the necessary and sufficient conditions of a despotic regime?, can a debt be partly odious and partly benign?, can a representative government ever contract an odious debt?, can a despotic government ever contract a benign debt?, who makes all of these decisions?) are insurmountable.
+The protagonists occasionally - and prematurely - proclaim victory.
+For example, the following sentence appears in a 2008 report by a committee of the International Law Association entitled "Aspects of the Law of State Succession":